DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity

 {\bf Intra-Community EA/WI (ICEA/WI):} Vertices $i$ and $j$ belong to the same community (i.e., $c_{i}=c_{j}$).
-According to Proposition~\ref{prop:1}, ICEA/WI will not split $i$ and $j$ into different communities.
-And according to Remark~\ref{remark:1}, sometimes ICEA/WI of a community can lead to it splitting into multiple communities.
-Proposition~\ref{prop:2} also provides us a convenient tool to decide if community $c_{i}$ should be bi-split into two smaller communities (i.e., $c_{p}$ and $c_{q}$), while $c_{i}$ ICEA/WI.
-However, this approach requires to check all the bi-split combinations of $c_{i}$, which is time consuming, especially when $c_{i}$ is huge.
+According to Proposition~\ref{prop:1}, ICEA/WI will never split $i$ and $j$ into different communities.
+And according to Remark~\ref{remark:1}, sometimes ICEA/WI will split $c_{i}$ into multiple communities, while keeping $i$ and $j$ in the same community.
+Proposition~\ref{prop:2} also provides us a convenient tool to decide when $c_{i}$ should be bi-split into two smaller communities (i.e., $c_{p}$ and $c_{q}$).
+However, this approach requires checking all the bi-split combinations of $c_{i}$, which is time consuming, especially when $c_{i}$ is huge.
 In this case, we propose to initialize $i$ and $j$ as a two-vertices community, and all the other vertices in $c_{i}$ as singleton communities.

 \begin{prop} Adding an edge or increasing the edge weight between vertices $i$ and $j$, that belong to the same community ($c_{i}=c_{j}$), will not split $i$ and $j$ into different communities. \end{prop}